The Day I Became a Woman: Distribution and reception

 The Day I Became a Woman premièred at the 2000 Venice Film Festival.
 It went on to play at several festivals including the Toronto International Film Festival, the London Film Festival and the New York New Directors/New Films Festival.
 It was given a limited release in American theatres on April 6, 2001.
 On its release in Iran, it was temporarily banned.

-The film won awards at the Venice Film Festival, the Toronto International Film Festival, the Thessaloniki Film Festival, the Busan International Film Festival, the Oslo Films from the South Festival and the Chicago International Film Festival.
+The film won the ICFT-UNESCO "Enrico Fulchignoni Award" at the Venice Film Festival, the Toronto International Film Festival, the Thessaloniki Film Festival, the Busan International Film Festival, the Oslo Films from the South Festival and the Chicago International Film Festival.

+In 2025, the film was showcased in the section 'Decisive Moments in Asian Cinema' at the 30th Busan International Film Festival, as part of the special "Asian Cinema 100", being the signature work of the director Marzieh Meshkini.

 Critical response to the film was generally positive.
 Film review site Rotten Tomatoes gave it a score of 88% based on 59 reviews.
 Metacritic gave it a score of 84% based on 24 reviews.
 Writing for the New York Times, Stephen Holden called it a "stunner of a film" and "an astonishing directorial debut".
 He said that leaving characters' backgrounds and motives unexplored makes the film enigmatic.
 Roger Ebert said that the three stories lack "the psychological clutter of Western movies", describing this fact as a strength.
 In the Boston Phoenix, Chris Fujiwara said that the film was "largely successful, describing the second segment as the highlight, and calling the final story disappointing.
 In The New Yorker, Michael Sragow called the film "fierce, inspired filmmaking".
 Several critics described it as "Felliniesque".